 What are the issues around publishing rights?
 “We don’t store any of the content.
 We process it then we delete it from our server,” he said.
 A question also asked how big this problem really is: most karaoke services only use a relatively small catalogue of music.
 “We are asking ourselves this problem too: there are hits that everybody wants to sing.
 But every day there are a couple of hundred new songs from Indonesia, from Japan, and that opens new markets.
 So we are focused on supporting different languages.”

-Aiva from France was pitched by CEO Vincent Barreau, who explained his company’s appeal to games developers: which often have up to 100 hours of gameplay, yet no more than two hours of music.
+Aiva from Luxembourg was pitched by co-founder Vincent Barreau, who explained his company’s appeal to games developers: which often have up to 100 hours of gameplay, yet no more than two hours of music.
 AIVA is trying to solve this with artificial intelligence: a deep neural network capable of composing music: learning from scores written by Bach, Mozart, Beethoven and other composers, and then outputting original pieces.
 “We also have a plagiarism algorithm, so we are not plagiarising!” he stressed.

 Aiva has worked on pilot projects, for example with Nvidia.
 Barreau talked about the competition around the sync market: companies can use production-music libraries, commission a soundtrack composer, or turn to AI startups like Aiva, Jukedeck and Amper Music.
 Aiva’s business model, at the end of this year, will start at €50 a month for non-commercial use by individuals and students; and €100 per month for commercial use.